 Now you would think what’s the benefit of adding every item.
 Well, storm windows will be ideal for improving comfort and reducing air leakage.
 Weather stripping and caulking are effective in minimizing chances of air leakage.
 Even, caulks are also useful for joints less than a 1-quarter inch, gaps or stationary cracks whereas, weather stripping can work on movable building components like operable windows and doors.
 Window coverings or treatments can ensure suitable temperature within the place.
 However, you have to keep in mind that window treatments are not efficient in reducing infiltration or air leakage.

 If your home is having inefficient windows, it would be better to install new energy efficient windows instead of working on the existing ones.
 This will save a significant amount of your money and will help in reducing lighting, heating and cooling costs.
 For this, you have to consider three factors:

 Before making a choice, you should have complete knowledge about the kind and design of windows that will go best with both interior and exterior.
-Total Home Windows and Doors recommends homeowners to pay attention to windows’ energy performance ratings so as to be sure about the efficient of the windows they have selection.
+Total Home Windows and Doors recommends homeowners to pay attention to windows’ energy performance ratings so as to be sure about the efficiency of the windows they have the selection.

 Once you have insight and knowledge about what factors to find in the windows, you can easily select from the following window types:

 - Awning: Open outward and hinged at the top.
 The sash is closed when it is pressed against the frame, meaning that the air leakage rate is lower than sliding windows.

 - Casement: They work just like awning i.e. to close the window, sash is pressed against the frame and do not allow air to easily escape from the place.
 They are hinged at the sides.

 - Fixed: The panes don’t open and if they are properly installed, they become airtight due to which, they are not suitable for places that need ventilation.